 (document AEWA/MOP 7.27);

-3. Calls on Parties to implement these and previously adopted International Species Action and Management Plans pursuant to paragraphs 2.2.1 and 4.3.4 of the Agreement’s Action Plan;
+3. Encourages Parties to implement these and previously adopted International Species Action and Management Plans pursuant to paragraphs 2.2.1 and 4.3.4 of the Agreement’s Action Plan;

 4. Encourages Range States that are not yet Contracting Parties to the Agreement to also implement these, as well as, previously adopted International Species Action and Management Plans;